You can easily install WebMail Pro on a cPanel server.

-Note that current implementation of cPanel makes it impossible to use mobile sync when WebMail Pro is installed via direct embedding.
+Note that current implementation of cPanel makes it impossible to use mobile sync or Web API when WebMail Pro is installed via direct embedding.
 Try installing from ZIP package instead.
 If, however, you don't need mobile sync or other advanced features, please feel free to proceed with the current method.

 Installing through direct embedding

 To begin, download the installer package from here.
 You can do that using the following command in terminal:

 Usually, it's downloaded to /root directory or your home dir on a cPanel server.
 In either case, extract it to the same location:

 To perform the installation, root access is required.
 Open the installer directory, make sure that install script has sufficient execute permissions and run it:

 The installer downloads WebMail Pro package and performs the basic product configuration.
 The default installation path is /usr/local/cpanel/base/3rdparty/afterlogic.

 It is assumed that this is blank installation of WebMail on particular server.
 In case if existing WebMail installation is found in this folder, installation will be aborted.
 For upgrading existing installation of WebMail Pro, a different command is required: